What is medical payments coverage in car insurance?

-When you take a look at the line item expenses for your car insurance policy, you may see a charge listed as MedPay.
-This is your auto insurance medical payments coverage, and it handles medical expenses for you and your passengers, no matter who’s at fault in an accident.
+Auto insurance medical payments coverage handles medical expenses for you and your passengers, no matter who’s at fault in an accident.
 Typically, MedPay is an optional coverage type, which might lead one to wonder if you need medical payments on your car insurance policy.
 In most cases, MedPay is a low-cost option that can offer you financial security, especially if your medical insurance doesn’t cover all of your expenses following an accident.
-Bankrate can help you navigate determining whether you need MedPay and how it may benefit you to maintain auto medical payments coverage.
+Bankrate can help you navigate determining whether you need MedPay and how it may benefit you to maintain medical payments coverage.

-To put it simply, auto medical payments coverage pays medical bills up to your coverage limit for you and any passengers riding in your vehicle in case of an accident, regardless of who is at fault.
+To put it simply, medical payments coverage in car insurance pays medical bills up to your coverage limit for you and any passengers riding in your vehicle in case of an accident, regardless of who is at fault.
 It might also pay if you’re hit by a car while walking or biking or if you are injured in an accident in someone else’s car, but generally the at-fault driver’s bodily injury coverage would pay first.
-Your medical payments coverage may also move with you, like if you are walking or cycling, as well as with your insured vehicles, regardless of who is driving.
-It carries no deductible or copay.
+MedPay coverage carries no deductible or copay.

-You might think your bodily injury liability coverage will cover those expenses, but that coverage only steps in to cover injuries sustained by injuries that you cause to others if you’re the driver in an at-fault accident.
+You might think your bodily injury liability coverage will cover those expenses, but that coverage only steps in to cover bodily injuries that you cause to others if you’re the driver in an at-fault accident.
 It does not cover you or any passengers that are family members.
-While another driver’s bodily injury liability coverage can help if you are injured in an accident that another insured driver caused, determining liability can be time consuming and your medical bills could go unpaid during that time.
+While another driver’s bodily injury liability coverage can help if you are injured in an accident that another insured driver caused, determining liability can take time and your medical bills could pile up in the interim.

 With auto medical payments coverage, you may be able to get faster coverage to help pay any medical bills you or your passengers face after an accident.
 Your health insurance might pay, but many health care plans have high deductibles and copays that can stretch your finances before the insurance settlement with the at-fault driver is reached.